Level Order Traversal (BFS Traversal) of Binary Tree

-In the DFS traversal of a binary tree, we access nodes in three different orders: preorder, postorder, and inorder.
+In DFS traversal of a binary tree, we access nodes in three different orders: preorder, postorder, and inorder.
 Now there is another traversal that can access nodes in level-by-level order.
 This is called level order traversal or breadth-first search traversal.
 In the short form, we also call it BFS traversal.

 Level order or BFS traversal of a binary tree example